 As you can see in the video, installing this toilet is not that difficult.
 The unit itself isn’t that heavy and it is quite simple to connect to the floor.
 Unlike most other macerating units, the Sanicompact does not need a ventilation system because it has a built in vent.

-This versatile toilet is great for small bathrooms or if you want to convert a room into a half bath.
+This versatile toilet is great for small bathrooms or if you want to convert a room into a half bathroom.
 It is powerful, efficient and looks great.
 Its high seat is also great for a wide range of users.
 If you are looking for a tankless toilet, then the Saniflo Sanicompact model is worth considering.

 Bio Bidet IB385 Toilet System